pglen/spellcrypt/README.md

   Decrypt feature allows verification of text, and the 'Check' button compares the top edit box text with the button box text.

-  The encrypted content than can be copied from the middle window into an email / document or any transmission.
+  The encrypted content then can be copied from the middle window into an email / document or any transmission.

 ![Screen Shot](screen.png)